yash-pimpale/Ronaldo_United_Era_Shots_Analysis/README.md

 ### 1. Data Profiling

+Performed below tasks as part of data profiling.

 1. Column Datatype Validation: Confirm that each column has an appropriate and consistent datatype.

 2. Data Value Inspection: Examine the actual values within each column for anomalies, inconsistencies, or unexpected patterns.